Back to Blog

 Despite the allure of a hefty ransom, the gang wasn't without its internal debate.
 Alvin Karpis, one of the gang's leaders, told Harry Sawyer, the man who organized the kidnapping, that he would rather rob a bank than take Bremer.
 Karpis feared the potential public outcry over a high-profile abduction.
 Ultimately, the chance for a big payday was too great to pass up.

 With Bremer now captive, the gang called his trusted business associate and former chauffeur Walter Magee to demand a ransom.
 It echoed their past success with William Hamm Jr.'s kidnapping: $200,000 for Bremer's safe return.
-Specific instructions mirrored the Hamm case - no new or sequential bills, placed in two large enough suitboxes.
+Specific instructions mirrored the Hamm case - no new or sequential bills, placed in two large suitcases.
 The message was clear: cooperate or face the consequences.
 The note closed by reassuring that if the family did their part to see Bremer's return, the gang would release him.

 The kidnappers instructed the family to place a coded message, "We Are Ready, Alice," in the Minneapolis Tribune's personals section when they were ready to make the ransom payment.
 Disagreements arose between the FBI and local police.
 While the feds, eager to apprehend the entire gang, wanted the ransom drop to be a sting operation, local law enforcement planned to kill the kidnappers.
+The tension between federal and local authorities reflected the broader complications created by St. Paul's history of tolerating organized crime.

-Despite the FBI's objections and a failed attempt to reduce the ransom, the family paid the hefty sum after twenty-two uncomfortable days.
+Despite the FBI's objections and a failed attempt to reduce the ransom, the family paid the hefty sum after twenty-one days.
 Adolph Bremer penned a plea to his son's captors.
 The note, delivered with the ransom, offered a desperate bargain: "This money is not marked...
 I am counting on your honor...
 Be sports and do the square thing by turning Edward loose at once."

 Bibliography